Resistencia, Chaco: 20th century

 In 1953 the National Territory of the Chaco was declared a province and Resistencia, which was already the capital of the National Territory, becomes the provincial capital.
-On July 3, 1939, Pope Pius XII split the diocese of Santa Fe to create the Diocese of Resistance, which was elevated to an archdiocese on April 1, 1984 by John Paul II.
+On July 3, 1939, Pope Pius XII split the diocese of Santa Fe to create the Diocese of Resistencia, which was elevated to an archdiocese on April 1, 1984, by John Paul II.

 In the decade of the 1950s, during the governorship of Felipe Gallardo and Deolindo Felipe Bittel, the construction of the Resistencia International Airport was initiated.
 The public transport service Resistencia-Barranqueras was created, along with numerous buildings for schools, police stations, municipalities and health centers.

+Geography

+The city is located along the Negro River, a tributary of the much larger Paraná River, opposite the city of Corrientes, Corrientes Province.

 Climate

 Resistencia is one of the warmest cities in Argentina, and is known for its extremely hot, humid summer weather with frequent lightning.
 The climate is humid subtropical (Köppen climate classification Cfa), with a cooler, dryer season and a long, humid summer.
-Fall and spring are often marked by sudden transitions from summer weather patterns to winter weather patterns.
+Autumn and spring are often marked by sudden transitions from summer weather patterns to winter weather patterns.